 Ditto your eBook promotion.
 Blitz your launch during the free period but keep promoting aggressively via social media and through your blog post free launch.
 Think in terms of months, not days, to do the blitz right.

 Link Via Sidebar

 Link to your eBook via a sidebar widget.

 James Altucher offers this advice: the best way to promote your book is to write the next book.
 I concur.
 Although I replaced “book” with “eBook.”

-I am for squeezing as much Kindle juice as possible from 1 eBook but write the next one, while you’re at it.
-Abundant mindset.
+I am for squeezing as much eBook juice as possible from 1 eBook but write the next one, while you’re at it.
 You can always go back and promote via spinning the top later on, doing a free giveaway or writing a post covering a topic related to the eBook, boosting sales.

 Now on to You

 What tips can you add to this list?

 Don’t be shy….we’d love to hear your thoughts.